aadadey/herc_nlp/README.md

 You will have to ensure that you have the required software to run the tutorial.
 See the requirements section below.

 ### 3. Download Locally.
+Select the green clone or download button near the top right of this page.
+Select download zip and save to your local machine.
+Unzip the folder and follow the instructions in the requirements section.

 ## Requirements
-Running the file herc_nlp_tutorial.ipynb requires
+Running the file herc_nlp_tutorial.ipynb locally requires
 1. Python 3
 2. pandas module and all dependencies
 3. Jupyter Notebook

 The easiest way to get started is to download the Anaconda distribution (https://www.anaconda.com/distribution/) and follow the download/install instructions.

-Afterwards, using your command line, enter <code>jupyter notebook</code> in the root directory of this repository.
+Afterwards, using your command line interface\*, enter <code>jupyter notebook</code> in the root directory of this repository.
 Once the directory loads in the browser, open the file 'herc_nlp_tutorial.ipynb' and follow the instructions to go through the tutorial.

+\* *basic tutorial for using command line interface can be found here: https://tutorial.djangogirls.org/en/intro_to_command_line/*